 Bites can damage soft tissues and may be further complicated by infection.
-In some cases injection of a toxin may occur (see CHAPTER 10).
+In some cases injection of a toxin may occur (see page 83).
 You will need to treat any bite that breaks the skin to try and reduce the risk of infection.

-- Always follow DR-CABC - Stop bleeding (see page 61) - External irrigation of the wound with water - Pat dry and cover the wound with a sterile dressing, if available - Advise the casualty to seek further medical assistance
+- Always follow DR-CABC - Stop bleeding (see page 56) - External irrigation of the wound with water - Pat dry and cover the wound with a sterile dressing, if available - Advise the casualty to seek further help from a healthcare professional